*Past performance is no guarantee of future results.

 We use the Mid-Weighted Dietz Method to calculate daily returns and then geometrically link those returns to produce a time-weighted return series.

 The Mid-Weighted Dietz Method is commonly used to approximate a true time-weighted return, which is most useful for comparing performance to a benchmark.
-Time-weighted returns remove the impact of cash and security movement into or out of a folio or account in order to capture the performance of the strategy rather than the timing and size of the cash and security movement.
+Time-weighted returns remove the impact of cash and security movement into or out of an account in order to capture the performance of the strategy rather than the timing and size of the cash and security movement.
 Consequently, these returns are not a measure of the actual profit or loss, or actual cash return of your portfolio or account.

-We can display returns with and without fees, therefore, we have two return calculations.
+We can display returns with and without fees therefore we have two return calculations.
 Please note that items accrued, both debits (e.g., margin interest charges) and credits (e.g., sweep interest credits), are not included in performance calculation until they are posted to your account.